Dog Show 101: What's what at the Westminster Kennel Club

 The process of becoming a potential best in show begins when breeders suss out which puppies in a litter have the physical attributes and disposition to shine in what's known as "conformation" competition.

 Some pups eventually get to Westminster with owners who learned the ropes after getting a show-quality dog.
-Other canine contestants crisscross the country, hitting shows every weekend with big-name professional handlers and a strategy that can entail gathering intel about rivals' schedules, pondering judges' past picks and even running ads to celebrate the animal's accomplishments and boost its profile.
+Other canine contestants crisscross the country by road or even air, hitting shows every weekend with big-name professional handlers and a strategy that can entail gathering intel about rivals' schedules, pondering judges' past picks and even running ads to celebrate the animal's accomplishments and boost its profile.
+They don't call it "campaigning a dog" for nothing!

-This year's tennis facility is a new venue for Westminster, which was held for decades all or partly at Madison Square Garden.
-The pandemic prompted a move to outdoor digs at an estate in suburban Tarrytown, New York, for the past two years.

 Judges do hands-on examinations and watch the dogs in motion, taking in each dog's assets and imperfections.
 Especially in the finals, distinctions can be very subtle.
 Show folk often say that victory can go to "the dog on the day" — or as the rest of us might say, the one that just brings it.